DONATING FINANCIAL SECURITIES

 INCREASE YOUR TAX SAVINGS ON CHARITABLE GIVING

 Donating appreciated stock instead of cash may help you get a bigger tax break.

+The greater the appreciation of your stock’s value, the greater your tax liability when it comes time to disburse the funds from its sale if you withdraw it as cash (even if you then give the cash away).
 Direct donations of appreciated publicly traded stocks, many mutual and investment funds, and some bonds – rather than selling, paying capital gains tax, and donating cash – can save you considerable money and increase your donation power.

 - Subject to your donor contribution limit, you would pay no federal or state capital gains tax on the current value of your holdings.

 - Donors who itemize may be able to take a charitable income tax deduction for the full current value of the securities at the date of donation as well.

 (Check with your broker as to whether back-end load mutual fund fees might also be avoided via broker-to-broker direct transfers.)

 CAIA, as a 501c3 nonprofit, is able to sell stocks transferred to it without having to pay capital gains either – truly a win-win for all!

 (If you would like to divest yourself of stock that has depreciated in value since you bought it, selling the stock instead and writing a contribution check to CAIA may allow you to claim a loss against what you owe on your taxes, saving you money in that way.)